NorMenMe/react-quiz/README.md

     -compare the checkbox index with the solution, if === then increase the state of the score

     next:
-            - on event of button submit,enable the Next button,
+            - on event of button submit,enable the Next button
-            - his function:
-                - increase the state counter in order to re-render & display the next question
-                - does it works without useEffect ?
-                - increment setCounter
+              - change his css; his css by default is display none;
+              - sea : how to enable disable buttons